stefan-kolb/nucleus/wiki/adapter_tests.md

 Recording new VCR cassettes requires you to have an account at the platform that shall be recorded.
 The credentials must be specified in the `config/.credentials` file.

-The file is ignored and shall _never_ be committed.
+The file is ignored and must _never_ be committed.
 It must use the following syntax:

 ```
 heroku: